amitkumarshaw393/EcommerceWebsite/README.md

 # EcommerceWebsite
-A design to build a e-commerce website
+A design to build a e-commerce website.The project is built with some programming concepts and using HTML, CSS.
+The entire Project will be coordinated via github , and in case you feel any difficulties feel free tag below mentors .Web development is the work involved in developing a website for the Internet or an intranet.
+Web development can range from developing a simple single static page of plain text to complex web applications.

 ![2021-12-27 (1)](https://user-images.githubusercontent.com/77718381/147476630-de3cca64-439a-429d-ab7a-92d808283d1c.png)

-The project is built with some programming concepts and using HTML, CSS.
-The entire Project will be coordinated via github , and in case you feel any difficulties feel free tag below mentors .